Raunak12775/aloecius-aip/README.md

 You can use this template with typst web app by simply clicking on "Start from template" on the dashboard and searching for `aloecius-aip`.

-For local usage, you can use the typst CLI by invoking the follwing command
+For local usage, you can use the typst CLI by invoking the following command

 ```
 typst init @preview/aloecius-aip